BDadmehr0/OpenGmaeZone/README.md

 ## Project Description

-**Briefly describe your project here.
-What is it, what problem does it solve, and why is it important or interesting?**

 This project is a Python application built using customtkinter and tkinter libraries, creating a graphical user interface for Linux.
 The main goal of this application is to establish a game shop, providing users with the ability to download, install, and play games.

 **Key Highlights of the Project**